Search

 Computer Vision Application for mango plant disease classification in agriculture

-Automatic weeding
+Automatic Weeding

-Weeds are considered to be harmful plants in agronomy because they compete with crops to obtain the water, minerals, and other nutrients in the soil.
+Weeds are considered to be harmful plants in agronomy because they compete with crops to obtain water, minerals, and other nutrients in the soil.
 Spraying pesticides only in the exact locations of weeds greatly reduces the risk of contaminating crops, humans, animals, and water resources.

 The intelligent detection and removal of weeds are critical to the development of agriculture.
 A neural network-based computer vision system can be used to identify potato plants and three different weeds for on-site specific spraying.